nitwit-se/notes/content/posts/20231114163855-openai_s_assistants_api.md

 The Assistants architecture - and thus the API - consists of only four parts:

-- Assistants :: the unique properties of an assistant (agent) - you'd probably only have one of these per app
+-Assistants :: the unique properties of an assistant (agent) - you'd probably only have one of these per app
-- Threads :: each session or user would get their own thread.
-Threads are meant to be persistent and maintain a unique conversation history
-- Messages :: individual messages in the dialogue (output from the model or input from the user)
+-Threads :: each session or user would get their own thread.
+Threads are meant to be persistent and maintain a unique conversation history -Messages :: individual messages in the dialogue (output from the model or input from the user)
-- Runs :: each new input message triggers a run - there can be only one active run per thread so while a run is running the user input should be paused until the run is evaluated.
+-Runs :: each new input message triggers a run - there can be only one active run per thread so while a run is running the user input should be paused until the run is evaluated.
 ### Assistants

 A thread must have at least one assistant connected to it so you'd typically start here.
 At the Assistant level you get to pick:

 - which language model (gpt-4, gpt-3.5-turbo, etc)
 - any functions you have
 - a custom system prompt

 On top of this you can define a set of documents for automated retrieval and even define a code interpreter (a Python sandbox) to let the model run code for you.
 I won't be touching those here.